 If anyone is in danger or has life-threatening symptoms, call 911.
-If it is not an emergency, identify the problem first: health advice, hospital, parking ticket, washroom, garbage/bottle return, transit fallback, park-pass question, or visitor-centre help.
+If it is not an emergency, identify the problem first: health advice, hospital, Town parking ticket, provincial ticket, washroom, garbage/bottle return, emergency alert, road/smoke/weather problem, wildlife report, lost property, car/parking confusion, transit fallback, park-pass question, or visitor-centre help.

 Choose the problem first

 Call 911 for emergencies.
 For non-emergency Alberta health advice, use 811 Health Link.
-For Banff hospital access, use Mineral Springs Hospital at 301 Lynx Street.
+For Banff hospital access, search the official name Banff Mineral Springs Hospital; the Town and Covenant pages currently show different Lynx Street numbers.

 Do not pay a new parking session and assume the ticket is solved.
 Use the Town of Banff ticket page, then decide pay, review, or appeal.